mhe747/dawnboard/README.md

 	We assume the EEPROM address is 0x50.

 	There are 2 possible references, ATMEL AT24C08AN-10SU-1.8 or AT24C64DH, EEPROM 8K I2C 2-WIRE 1M CYCLES 10MS, SOIC-8
+	You may experience here some issue due to kernel conflicts.
+This point is under investigation.

 	$ i2cget -y 3 0x50 0x0

 	set fpga id :